 Step-1: The employer applies for a work permit at the immigration office in their respective Italian province.
 However, you will have to provide your employer with certain documents for the application.
 These include:

 - Evidence that you have sufficient funds to return to your home country

 - All information concerning your employment status in Italy

-Apart from this you will have to submit a residence contract signed with your employer.
+Step-2: It is essential to submit a residence contract signed with your employer.
 This is a guarantee from your employer that you have suitable accommodation in Italy and a commitment from the employer to pay your travel expenses in case you are expelled from the country.

-- Visa application form in Italian which you may require help to fill
+- Visa application form in Italian, which you may require help to fill

 - Recent passport-size photo